Robert-van-Engelen/ForthMSX/doc/words.md

 ### `OK`
 _"ccc&lt;eol&gt;" --_

-start a comment line;
-parse and skip input up to the end of line;
-same as \ but not immediate,
-so that screen editing of Forth output before OK is made possible
+start a comment line, same as \ but not immediate, so that screen editing of Forth output before OK is made possible

     : OK POSTPONE \ ;